yiisoft/validator/docs/guide/en/built-in-rules-composite.md

 # `Composite` - grouping multiple validation rules

-`Composite` allows to group multiple rules and configure the common [skipping options], such as `skipOnEmpty`, `skipOnError` and `when`, for the whole set only once instead of repeating them in each rule:
+`Composite` allows to group multiple rules and configure the common [skipping options](conditional-validation.md), such as `skipOnEmpty`, `skipOnError` and `when`, for the whole set only once instead of repeating them in each rule:

 ```php
 use Yiisoft\Validator\Rule\Composite;